4ertila/MyProjects/README.md

-Descriptions projects:<\n>
+Descriptions projects:<br/>
-  -"Draw" draws a quadrangle by the given coordinates, also determines the perimeter, area.
+  -"Draw" draws a quadrangle by the given coordinates, also determines the perimeter, area.<br/>
-  -"Bones" is dice game
+  -"Bones" is dice game<br/>
-  -"Gallows" is hangman game
+  -"Gallows" is hangman game<br/>